Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

-Last week I received this email from Shannon, a teacher with questions I think we can all relate to.
+Last week I received this email from Emily, a teacher with questions I think we can all relate to with ELA planning.
 Here’s what she wrote…

 “I am in my 8th year of teaching, and while I love aspects of it, I work 10-11 hours a day and am burning out.
 And, I feel that I’m on an island sometimes at my school—I have to re-teach skills that they should have been taught in earlier years, etc.